UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 # Introduction

-**SFTP is an abbreviation of 'SSH File Transfer Protocol', where 'SSH' is an abbreviation of 'Secure Shell protocol' !!! note "Pros**
+**SFTP is an abbreviation of 'SSH File Transfer Protocol', where 'SSH' is an abbreviation of 'Secure Shell protocol'**

+!!! note "Pros"

     - Simple
     - Secure
     - Use cases
         - primarily to copy files between a local host and a remote host or between two remote hosts
     - When not to use

 ## Procedure